ahmedk2/todo/README.md

 `python app.py`

+You should be able to open this link http://127.0.0.1:5000 in your browser

 ## Optional Section

 You may need to run the following two commands to create a database file.
 Then execution app.py would work.